 Internal Audit is responsible for providing an independent and objective assurance opinion to the Accountable Officer, the Board and the Audit Committee on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control.
 In addition, internal audit's findings and recommendations are beneficial to management in securing improvement in the audited areas.

-The Shared Services Agreement and associated Service Specification with FTF set out their specific responsibilities as internal auditors to NHS Forth Valley.
+The Shared Services Agreement and associated Service Specification between FTF and NHS Tayside set out their specific responsibilities as internal auditors to NHS Tayside and by extension, to Angus IJB.